vogarko/map2loop/README.md

 ### Fastest install path (thanks to Yohan de Rose) is via docker, go to development version at http://github.com/Loop3D/map2loop-2 Try the 1.
 All in one - All engines - new_interpolation_test.ipynb notebook.

 A recent workshop as part of the Loop/MinEx CRC collaborations provides a tutorial for map2loop and dh2loop codes.
 It refers to a Virtual Machine but all the codes and data can installed as above.
-The tutorial notes are available here: <a href="https://github.com/Loop3D/map2loop/tree/master/docs/map2loop_dh2loop_tutorial.pdf" target="_blank"> HERE</a>
+The tutorial notes are available here: <a href="https://github.com/Loop3D/map2loop/tree/master/docs/map2loop_dh2loop_tutorial.pdf" target="_blank"> HERE</a> but are now out of sync with the latest notebooks

 #### What it does: